spacebanana420/tanuki/doc/config.md

 It seems that the Xfce desktop does not automatically disable or bypass its compositor and desktop vsync when a fullscreen game is launched.
 It lets you, however, manually disable it, either through the GUI settings or through a command.

-With this following configuration, Xfce's compositor will disable when you start a Touhou game and re-enable once you come back to the main menu:
+With this following configuration, Xfce's compositor will disable when you start a game and re-enable once you come back to the main menu:

 ```
 sidecommand_start=xfconf-query -c xfwm4 -p /general/use_compositing -s false